 21 NCAC 10 .0203 NORTH CAROLINA EXAMINATION

 (b) Dates of Examination.
-The North Carolina examination shall be given at least four times during the calendar year and will be scheduled based on the number of applications received.
-The Board shall announce an examination date not less than 30 days in advance, and the date of upcoming examinations shall be published on the Board's website, www.ncchiroboard.com.
+The North Carolina examination shall be given at least four times during the calendar year.
+The Board shall announce an examination date not less than 30 days in advance and shall publish the date of upcoming examinations on the Board's website, www.ncchiroboard.com.
 The Board shall also individually notify each eligible applicant of the date of the next examination after the applicant's non-refundable application fee has been paid and the written application completed.

 (1) An applicant who graduated from chiropractic college before July 1, 1966 shall not be required to submit a score from any National Board examination.

 (2) An applicant who graduated from chiropractic college between July 1, 1966 and June 30, 1986 shall be required to submit scores of 375 or higher on National Board Part I, Part II, and the elective examination termed "Physiotherapy," but shall not be required to submit a score on Part III (WCCE) or Part IV.

 (3) An applicant who graduated from chiropractic college between July 1, 1986 and June 30, 1997 shall be required to submit scores of 375 or higher on National Board Part I, Part II, the elective examination termed "Physiotherapy," and Part III, but shall not be required to submit a score on Part IV.

 (g) Nature of Examination.
-The North Carolina examination shall be a test of an applicant's knowledge of North Carolina chiropractic jurisprudence.
+The North Carolina jurisprudence examination shall be a test of an applicant's knowledge of North Carolina chiropractic law and regulations.
 The passing grade shall be 75 percent.

 History Note: Authority G.S.
 90-142; 90-143; 90-143.1; 90-143.3; 90-144; 90-145; 90-146;